 The origin of the lion passant mark is a mystery, it was not introduced by statute.
 It seems most likely that it was introduced when Henry VIII appointed by commission of the Lord Chancellor and Council two men, Matthew Dale and William Knight, to take charge of the London Assay Office as assay masters and touch makers.
 A struggle between the goldsmiths' and the King for control of the assay office ensued, and it appears likely that the lion passant was the standard mark applied under the direction of the King's assayers, but the leopard's head remained the standard mark applied by the goldsmiths' assayer, so both marks were struck on items marked at the London Assay Office.

-During the period 1697 to 1720 sterling was replaced as the standard for silver wares (but not for coins) by the higher Britannia standard indicated by the hallmarks of Britannia and a lion's head "erased", a heraldic term meaning it has a jagged rather than straight edge at the neck line, and the figure of Britannia.
+During the period 1697 to 1720 sterling was replaced as the standard for silver wares (but not for coins) by the higher Britannia standard, indicated by the marks of a lion's head "erased", a heraldic term meaning that the head has a jagged rather than a straight edge at the neck line, and the figure of Britannia.
 This was to stop coins being used as raw material for silver wares.

 Due to an administrative blunder the Act in 1697 that introduced the higher standard omitted to authorise any assay office other than London to mark it.
 The Act specified that silver of the new higher standard should be marked with ... the marks of the mystery or craft of the goldsmiths which instead of the leopards head and the lyon shall for this plate be the figure of a lyons head erased and the figure of a woman commonly called Britannia ....